 Where to install fixed grab bars?

-As we mentioned before, grab bars in or around showers and tubs can help you bathe safely and grab bars around toilets can help you do your thing privately and comfortably.
-But grab bars can also be installed in any other place to provide support and safety.
+As we mentioned before, grab bars in or around showers and tubs can help you bathe safely and around toilets can help you do your thing privately and comfortably.
+But they can also be installed in any other place to provide support and safety.
 However, one thing to be mindful about – although grab bars are engineering masterpieces, all their hi-tech ingenuity will be worthless if they’re not installed properly.
 Stainless steel grab bars will not hold your weight if you install them on a drywall.
-Always consult professionals when installing fixed grab bars.
+Always consult professionals when installing them.

 In conclusion, we can only repeat that, just like with certain transforming robots, there’s more to grab bars than meets the eye.
 They are a very affordable and simple aid, and yet, they can raise your quality of life in more ways than one.